seanox/aspect-js/manual/en/mvc.md

 #### namespace

-The namespace is a sequence of characters or words consisting of letters, numbers, and an underscore that describes the path in an object tree.
+The namespace is a sequence of characters or words consisting of letters, numbers, and underscores that describes the path in an object tree.
 The dot is used as a separator, it defines the boundary from one level to the next in the object tree.
-Each element in the namespace must contain at least one character, begin with a letter, and end with a letter or number.
+Each element in the namespace must contain at least one character and begin with a letter.

 #### scope